Haoqi9/Haoqi9/README.md

    - Computer Vision

 ## Repository
-- `Master_DS_Tasks`: A repository containing the tasks and assignments for my Master's degree courses, ranging from Statistics, Relational Databases to Machine Learning and Deep Learning.
+- `Master_DS_Tasks` (spanish): A repository containing the tasks and assignments for my Master's degree courses, ranging from Statistics, Relational Databases to Machine Learning and Deep Learning.

 - `galatic_grapher_st`: A Streamlit web application that facilitates and automates basic data preprocessing for Exploratory Data Analysis (EDA).
 - `Personal_Projects`: This repository contains my personal projects and portfolios.